NGAL is a novel biomarker for diagnosing acute kidney injury

 NGAL (neutrophil gelatinase-associated lipocalin, lipocalin-2, siderocalin) is a small protein expressed in neutrophils and certain epithelia, including the renal tubules.
 Renal expression of NGAL is dramatically increased in kidney injury from a variety of causes, and NGAL is released into both urine and plasma.
 NGAL levels rise within 2 hours of the insult, making NGAL an early and sensitive biomarker of kidney injury.

-*For in vitro diagnostic use in the European Union, Canada, Chile, Columbia, India, Korea, Russia and Turkey only.
+*For in vitro diagnostic use in the European Union, Canada, Chile, Columbia, India, Korea, Russia and Israel only.
 For research use only in all other markets.